-that are different than found in “Geophysical Investigations with the Geonics EM61-MK2 and EM61- Operational Procedures and Quality Control Recommendations.”
+These are different than found the procedures found in “Geophysical Investigations with the Geonics EM61-MK2 and EM61- Operational Procedures and Quality Control Recommendations.”

 Nonfunctioning and incorrectly functioning equipment is a source of frustration, inaccuracy, and time delays before geophysical investigations.
 Locating Ordnance and Explosives requires the upmost accuracy.
 In order to efficiently and successfully perform these surveys, complete the required operational procedures to assure functionality and quality control.
 Note that only quality control tests for the EM61 are included on this page.
 Other tests are within the PDF, authored by the U.S. Army Engineering Corps, at the bottom of the page.

 EM61 Quality Control for OE Digital Geophysical Mapping